matplotlib/matplotlib/doc/install/dependencies.rst

 You may also need to install headers for various libraries used in the compiled extension source files.

+.. _dev-compiler:
 .. tab-set::

    .. tab-item:: Linux

       On some Linux systems, you can install a meta-build package.
 For example, on  Ubuntu ``apt install build-essential``

       Otherwise, use the system distribution's package manager to install :ref:`gcc <compiler-table>`.

    .. tab-item:: macOS

       Install `Xcode <https://developer.apple.com/xcode/>`_ for Apple platform development.

    .. tab-item:: Windows

       Install `Visual Studio Build Tools <https://visualstudio.microsoft.com/downloads/?q=build+tools>`_

       Make sure "Desktop development with C++" is selected, and that the latest MSVC, "C++ CMake tools for Windows," and a Windows SDK compatible with your version of Windows are selected and installed.
 They should be selected by default under the "Optional" subheading, but are required to build Matplotlib from source.

       Alternatively, you can install a Linux-like environment such as `CygWin <https://www.cygwin.com/>`_ or `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_.
       If using `MinGW-64 <https://www.mingw-w64.org/>`_, we require **v6** of the
       ```Mingw-w64-x86_64-headers``.

-We highly recommend that you install a compiler using your platform tool, i.e.,
+We highly recommend that you install a compiler using your platform tool, i.e., Xcode,
-Xcode, VS Code or Linux package manager.
+VS Code or Linux package manager.
 Choose **one** compiler from this list:

 .. _compiler-table: